 MorePaul Seeliger is a research associate in the program area "Transformation of the state in the digital age" at the German Research Institute for Public Administration Speyer.
 He is particularly interested in data protection law and the interface between law and design.

-MoreJule Martenson is a resarch assistant assitant at the German Research Institute for Public Administration Speyer.
-She is particularly interested in the interaction of law with other disciplines and the interdependency between society and public law.
+MoreKatharina Buchsbaum is a student assistant at the German Intitute for Public Administration Speyer.
+She is particularly interested in the interaction of law with other disciplines.
+For her, this encompasses among others topics like digitalisation or equal opprtunities for everyone.

 MoreUlrike Urbanek is a student assistant at the German Research Institute for Public Administration Speyer and she is particularly interested in data protection law and the interface between technology and law.